EasternStar1025/Knitter-Helper/README.md

-This simple program will take user entries, storing the information to a text file, and help knitter keep track of their current projects.
+This simple program will take user entries, and store the information in a text file, in the hope of helping the knitter keep track of their current projects.
-A user manual is supplied in the folder, please read it for more information.
+I've included a user manual in the folder so please read it for more information.